Extending Post-Interpretive Criticism: Additional Diagnostic Indices for Enhanced Phenomenological Fidelity in Art Criticism v.2

 Let QSO denote Quasi-Object Statements (passive constructions or reifications).

 Purpose: This index upholds Dufrenne’s ontology by tracking respect for the artwork’s autonomy and dialogic address.
 QSARI tracks grammatical and rhetorical agency, not claims about consciousness or intention.
-Low QSARI correlates with extractive postures (high ILI).
+Theoretically, low QSARI is predicted to correlate with extractive postures (high ILI), pending corpus validation.

 5. Dialectical Circulation Index (DCI)

-Definition: The DCI quantifies linguistic indicators of ongoing, non-closural circulation between Dufrenne’s feeling and reflection (Phase 3), versus linear or finalizing syntheses.
+The DCI quantifies linguistic indicators of ongoing, non-closural circulation within Dufrenne’s Phase 3 reflection/feeling, versus linear or finalizing syntheses.

 Mathematical Calculation:

-Let CT denote Circulatory Terms (e.g., “circulates between”).
+Let CT denote the count of relevant clauses containing at least one Circulatory Term (e.g., “circulates between”).

 Purpose: Operationalizing Dufrenne’s “never-ending” dialectical process, high DCI combined with high EPS indicates sustained restraint against premature finality, supporting ethical openness.
 DCI alone does not guarantee openness; it must be read in conjunction with EPS and PPAS to avoid mistaking stylistic oscillation for genuine dialectic.